I can't say enough about composting, this is maybe my favorite aspect of gardening & agriculture.

 Remember to allow moisture levels to drop down to what you'd find in a store-bought bag of compost or soil - slightly moist but certainly not wet.

-Applying Compost To The Garden
+Applying Compost to the Garden

 If you're starting a new plot, you can till your compost in with native soil to create a homogenized mix of good dirt.